TurtleBot-Mfg/ros-system-daemon-groovy/README.md

 For this we plan to separate the upstart scripts into two packages
 * *ros-system-upstart-lan-groovy*
 * *ros-system-upstart-wan-groovy*

-both packages will provide *ros-system-upstart-groovy* for dependency management.
+These packages will provide *ros-system-upstart-groovy* for dependency management.

 ### ros-system-daemon-groovy.ros.upstart
 * Config file ```/etc/init/ros.conf```